btrumbly/RestLite/README.md

 ```
 If the method guard receives ```true```, the request will be pass to the method.
 If the method guard receives ```false```, the requester will receive a ```401``` and ```{ error: 401, message: "Permission Denied" }```
 ## Route Whitelist
 White list are routes that bypass the any guards set.
+They can be by HTTP Method or path only.
+Whitelist do support wildcards. `/api/*`
 ```
 const RestLite = require("rest-lite");
 const server = new RestLite();